Learn economics through

 02

-The market equilibrium moves as soon as the demand curve shifts.
+The market price and quantity adjust as soon as a curve shifts.

 03